-Added a combining button to combine objects of same type.
+Added a combining button to combine objects of the same type.

 Added tooltips, so players always know what they’re looking at.

-With my Pivot being loadouts, I felt the scrolling through your lines of inventory as your hotbar just became confusing.
-It already had some issues with knowing what lines of your inventory you were at and to keep that with being able to access loadouts confused things more.
+With my Pivot being load-outs, I felt the scrolling through the lines of inventory as your Hotbar just became confusing.
+It already had some issues with knowing what lines of your inventory you were at and to keep that with being able to access load-outs confused things more.

 Based on the feedback I got on sorting I decided to change how it worked and looked.
 Firstly, I made the dropdown always go down.
-It does covers items, but I felt that keeping it consistent was important.
-I also made it so things automatically sort instead of pressing a button to sort.
-When I did some user testing I had a few people wanting the option to combine their items if they had multiples.
+It does cover items, but I felt that keeping it consistent was important.
+I also made it, so things automatically sort instead of pressing a button to sort.
+When I did some user testing, I had a few people wanting the option to combine their items if they had multiples.
 I decided to add such an option for both the inventory and the chests.

-To adapt to the loadout pivot I decided to add a screen in the inventory with the loadouts.
-I wanted to give the player the ability to find items in their recipe book and put it on their loadouts.
-On the loadout screen the player can't close the recipe book, so they always are able to add new items.
-I also chose to allow the player to create their own loadouts.
+To adapt to the loadout pivot I decided to add a bar on the bottom with the load-outs.
+I wanted to give the player the ability to find items in their recipe book and put it on their load-outs.
+I also chose to allow the player to create their own load-outs.
 There are 5 loadout bars that the player can have.
-They also can delete previous loadouts to create new ones.
-To distinguish the loadouts each one has a specific image associated with it.
+They also can delete previous load-outs to create new ones.
+To distinguish the load-outs each one has a specific image associated with it.
 This also helps with the cap because the player must choose which image to use.